Mayeu/0x10.cc_langs/README.md

 ### Questions representation

-A question have the following fields:
+Every question has the following fields:

-    - question: My awesome question
+    - question: The awesome question by INternet
       answer: The awesome answer from Notch
       title_id: X
       links: